Glivec Tablets (Imatinib)

 What If You Miss a Dose?

-If you miss a dose, take it as soon as you remember, then continue with your normal schedule.
-If it’s almost time for your next dose, skip the missed dose and take your next dose as scheduled.
+If you miss a dose, take it as soon as you remember.
+If it's almost time for your next dose, skip the missed dose and continue with your regular schedule.
+Do not take a double dose.

 Available Tablet Strengths